-Lee, who’s been trying to sell his Calabasas home for a year, didn’t wait for a buyer to snap up his previous home before finding a new place.
+Lee, who’s been trying to sell his Calabasas compound for a year, didn’t wait for a buyer to snap up his previous digs before finding a new place.

-And while his new house clocks in at around 4,300 square feet (which makes it about half the size of his past home), it trades indoor space for extraordinary outdoor areas and original interior touches.
+And while his new house clocks in at around 4,300 square feet (which makes it about half the size of his previous home), it trades indoor space for extraordinary outdoor areas and original interior touches.

-The Mötley Crüe drummer’s home has an open floorplan with Zen-inspired interiors surrounded by wraparound glass and features unique artisan woodwork such as Japanese tansu cabinetry and Brazilian mahogany.
+Tommy Lee’s house has an open floorplan with Zen-inspired interiors surrounded by wraparound glass and features unique artisan woodwork such as Japanese tansu cabinetry and Brazilian mahogany.